-The first is a regular round-shaped pacifier.
-These nipples are suitable for newborns and babies who are breastfed, as they resemble the shape of the nipple.
+This nipple is suitable for newborns and babies who are breastfed, as they resemble the shape of the nipple.

-The second type is an orthodontic pacifier.
-It is designed for children who have cut teeth as it is designed to protect them.
-Also, this nipple is required to wean the child from the unpleasant habit of sucking fingers, which is fraught with the formation of an incorrect bite.
+Also, most parents use this nipple to wean the child from the unpleasant habit of sucking fingers, fraught with an incorrect bite.

 A good pacifier should have a collar hollowed out at the nose to allow the baby to breathe comfortably.

-Also, for a matter of practicality, prefer a model with a protective cap to keep the pacifier clean after its sterilization in boiling water for 5 min.
+Also, for practicality, go with a model with a protective cap to keep the pacifier clean after its sterilization in boiling water for 5 min.

 Frequently Asked Questions

-Before the first use, the pacifier should be boiled for five minutes, then this should be done at regular intervals.
+Before the first use, you should boil the pacifier for five minutes; then, you should do this in regular intervals.
 Do not leave the pacifier in the sterilizing solution for longer than the recommended time.
-Sometimes water can get inside the nipple, this happens due to the ventilation system that is in the nipple and gives the pacifier its orthodontic properties.
+Sometimes water can get inside the nipple, which happens due to the ventilation system in the nipple and gives the pacifier its orthodontic properties.